Benign tumor

 A benign tumor is a mass of cells (tumor) that does not invade neighboring tissue or metastasize (spread throughout the body).
 Compared to malignant (cancerous) tumors, benign tumors generally have a slower growth rate.
 Benign tumors have relatively well differentiated cells.
 They are often surrounded by an outer surface (fibrous sheath of connective tissue) or stay contained within the epithelium.
 Common examples of benign tumors include moles and uterine fibroids.

 Some forms of benign tumors may be harmful to health.
 Benign tumor growth causes a mass effect that can compress neighboring tissues.
 This can lead to nerve damage, blood flow reduction (ischemia), tissue death (necrosis), or organ damage.
 The health effects of benign tumor growth may be more prominent if the tumor is contained within an enclosed space such as the cranium, respiratory tract, sinus, or bones.
 For example, unlike most benign tumors elsewhere in the body, benign brain tumors can be life-threatening.
 Tumors may exhibit behaviors characteristic of their cell type of origin; as an example, endocrine tumors such as thyroid adenomas and adrenocortical adenomas may overproduce certain hormones.

+The word benign means 'favourable, kind, fortunate, salutary, propitious'.
+However, a benign tumor is not benign in the usual sense; the name merely specifies that it is not "malignant", i.e. cancerous.
+While benign tumors usually do not pose a serious health risk, they can be harmful or fatal.
 Many types of benign tumors have the potential to become cancerous (malignant) through a process known as tumor progression.
 For this reason and other possible harms, some benign tumors are removed by surgery.
 When removed, benign tumors usually do not return.
 Exceptions to this rule may indicate malignant transformation.